stephanhoekstra/QLC4/README.md

 - use slow scan to set a color based mood (other fixtures should have complementary colors)

 # general ideas
-- think about palettes

-moods - understated background set pieces that don't demand too much attention
-- think about palettes
-- use bee eye as a mood light that turns really slowly
-- discoball as part of a mood

-effects - cool things that go flash flash, on top of a mood
-- discoball solo
-- bee eye go crazy

 Movements [DJ Fiezta](https://www.youtube.com/watch?v=d1wlBe-OofI)
 - Random